We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 During the blackout period, weights are added to the top of the tray and covered with a tea towel.

-Take a peak after 48-hours to make sure the surface of the soil is still moist.
-If not, you can give it a spritz or two with the spray bottle.
+Take a peak after 48 hours to ensure the soil’s surface is still moist.
+If not, give it a spritz or two with the spray bottle.
 Then cover the tray again with the weights and towel.

 Bull's Blood Beet Germination

-Bull's Blood Beet seeds germinating 3-days after planting.
+Bull’s Blood Beet seeds germinate three days after planting.

 It's nice to know that the beets are growing, but again, place the tray back into the blackout.